This post is authored by Steven W. Pflantz, president of ISA 2017.

 As we work to create a brighter future for ISA, we can’t overlook the significance of advocacy.
 Without a new generation of graduates entering STEM fields, where will the next wave of ISA members come from?
 ISA’s long-term viability and relevance depends on attracting new members and developing new leaders with new ideas, and an enthusiastic outlook.

 Of course, investing in advocacy does much more than benefit ISA.
 It opens minds to what’s possible in life.
 It opens doors to exciting, rewarding, and well-paying careers.
 Think about it.
 What if you never — for one reason or another — had the opportunity to pursue your career?
 Knowing that you played a role in prompting a young person to pursue a STEM career is a very powerful, meaningful thing.
-I encourage you to get more details on ISA’s advocacy web page that’s associated with our annual recognition of Automation Appreciation Month.
+I encourage you to get more details on ISA’s advocacy that’s associated with our annual recognition of Automation Appreciation Month.

 As I conclude my inaugural message, I want to reiterate how enthused I am to serve as Society president for 2017.
 I sincerely thank the Society and its members for this remarkable honor.
 I look forward to working with all of you in the months ahead, and sharing with you new evidence of our success and progress.